julianSaavedra/Kinisi/README.md

 Kinisi

 "Kinisi" is
-pronunciation of the greek word "κίνηση";
+- the pronunciation of the greek word "κίνηση";
-a particles simulator written in Smalltalk for Pharo.
+- a particles simulator written in Smalltalk for Pharo.

 In order to download the progress, please use the following script: